Askeran17/90s-football-quiz/README.md

 ## Credits

-I was inspired by this video (https://www.youtube.com/watch?v=p-2G-7vLuV4) and this project (http://quizapp.sadiqmagbul.host20.uk)and partially took the code from them.
+I was inspired by this video (https://www.youtube.com/watch?v=p-2G-7vLuV4) and this project (http://quizapp.sadiqmagbul.host20.uk) and partially took the code from them.

 ### Content